AmanGupta2626/convert-cart-assignment/README.md

 ```
 The Product Service ingestion process works as follows:

-- On API call (or scheduled cron job in future), it requests product data from the WooCommerce REST API using provided API keys.
+- On API call , it requests product data from the WooCommerce REST API using provided API keys.
 - It maps WooCommerce fields (e.g., id, name, price, stock_status) to the MongoDB Product schema.
 - Prices are converted from string to number and stock statuses are validated against the allowed enum values (instock, outofstock, onbackorder).
 - Existing products in the database are cleared (optional) to ensure data freshness.